rahulgopinath/rahulgopinath.github.io/_posts/2018-09-06-peg-parsing.markdown

 <form name='python_run_form'>
 <button type="button" name="python_run_all">Run all</button>
 </form>
-Notes: It has been five years since I wrote this post, and I have had some time to better understand the research behind PEG, CFG, LR(k), and LL(k).
-At this point, I would say that this parser is an implementation of the TDPL (Top Down Parsing Language) from Alexander Birman in 1970[^birman1970].
-The main difference between TDPL and PEG is that PEG allows a few convenience operators such as `*`, `+`, `?`, `&`, `!` and grouping which are taken from EBNF and regular expression syntax.
-However, the resulting language is equivalent in recognition power to TDPL and GTDPL[^ford2004parsing], and PEGs can be reduced to GTDPL, which in turn can be reduced to TDPL.

-However, more importantly, the language expressed with PEG grammars coincide with the language expressed by Context Free Grammars within the LL(1) set.
-That is, the algorithm expressed below should actually be considered an LL(1) parser when the grammar is LL(1).
-That is, any rule in a given definition can be unambiguously chosen based only on the next token in the stream.
-This is important because in the literature, LL(1) parsing requires computation of *first* sets.
-This parser shows you how to do LL(1) parsing without parse tables.
-## The Original Post

 In the [previous](/post/2018/09/05/top-down-parsing/) post, I showed how to write a simple recursive descent parser by hand -- that is using a set of mutually recursive procedures.
 Actually, I lied when I said context-free.